-D18 Does your institution accept the following military/veteran transfer credits:

-Yes No

-American Council on Education (ACE) Χ

-College Level Examination Program (CLEP) X

-DANTES Subject Standardized Tests (DSST) X

-Number Unit Type

-D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): N/A N/A

-Number Unit Type

-D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): No Maximum Credits or courses
+D18.
+Does your institution accept the following military/veteran transfer credits: Yes No American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Unit Type Number D19.
+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): D20.
+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): D21.
+Are the military/veteran credit transfer policies published on your website? ☐ Yes ☐ No If yes, please provide the URL where the policy can be located: D22.
+Describe other military/veteran transfer credit policies unique to your institution:

-Yes No

-D21 Are the military/veteran credit transfer policies published on your website? Х

-If yes, please provide the URL where the policy can be local ed:

-D22 Describe other military/veteran transfer credit policies unique to your institution: